2 Degrees of Warming: Bad, Not the End of Civilization

 In 2080, my home in New York’s Hudson Valley feels like central Illinois—with a summer about 6 degrees Fahrenheit warmer on average, and 4% wetter.
 New York City is dealing with a very costly challenge of two feet of sea level rise and more severe storm surges.
 Most of the coral reefs on the planet (and the habitat they provide) are on a route to extinction.
 Miami and New Orleans are being abandoned, and across the planet, people are withdrawing from vulnerable coastal cities.
 Droughts and floods in breadbaskets around the world are much more frequent, new pests and disease vectors are constantly emerging, and globally, farmers are struggling to maintain yields.
 Regional famines, exacerbated by political instability are occurring every few years.
 Over a hundred million people have been displaced by sea-level rise, repeated crop failure, or economic collapse in cities where it is becoming to hot for people without air conditioning to live.
 This many people on the move, as we see today, is causing ethnic persecution, regional wars, and reinforcing xenophobic politics.
 And to make matters yet more challenging, there are an additional two billion people on the planet then today.

 As a consequence of this 2-degree warming, the 21st century will not be easy for many humans.
 But for hundreds of millions of people the 20th century, and all the others preceding it, were also marked by periods of tremendous suffering.
 People have lived through famines and world wars and global epidemics, and the survivors picked up the pieces and move on.

-At the same time across the coming decades, technological and social progress in many places on earth opens up new opportunities in education, health, and nutrition.
+At the same time across the coming decades, technological and social progress in many places on earth opens up new opportunities in education, environmental education, health, and nutrition.
 The application of sustainable, circular-economy business models begins to reduce most forms of pollution.
 Global population peaks.
 And perhaps most importantly, by 2080, very cheap solar energy and storage is ubiquitous across the planet.
 This solar dominance will eliminate the energy poverty that today holds back so many people, and end the corrosive politics of global monopoly control over energy as well.